 Maturity: Every child is a unique human being, and also has a different pace of development and a level of focus.
 You know your child the best!
 Kids are on the snow 4.5-5 hours.
 Our training is typically conducted even in bad weather and all snow conditions.
 Before you register, please consider if your child is ready to deal with long days, and is able and willing to ski in various conditions.
 We promote a love for the sport of ski racing and the last thing we want is to discourage kids from skiing because of bad experience.

 Ski equipment: Families are responsible for child’s equipment including a hard shell helmet covering ears, as well as a lift pass.
-Cost of a child season lift pass at Hemlock Resort is $90 (5-12 years old).
-Pre season (before Oct 31, 2017) $70.
+Pre season pass prices at Sasquatch Mountain Resort until Oct 31, 2018.
 The younger age groups are using a junior multi-event ski and only require straight poles, and junior boots.
 Boots are the most important part of the equipment equation, as they influence the movement and energy generated through each turn.
 Boots will progress from a side buckle (only for the youngest ages), to two/three front buckles and eventually to a full race boot.
 For the younger athlete, shorter skis can allow more versatility.
 Contact a club representative or review the resources page for any questions regarding the equipment.

 Clothing: Kids will be skiing and playing on the snow for up to 5 hours and in varying weather conditions.
 Kids should always carry spare gloves, socks and an extra layer that they will leave in the club cabin.
 Layering is recommended as it is easy to adjust to changing weather conditions.
 If the child is cold or wet, and requires special attention, parents will be called to attend to their child.

 For any questions or additional information please contact: